Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 The bandit setting turns out to be much trickier as the Blackwell algorithms cannot all obtain their desired feedback to update their course of actions over time.
-To resolve this, we introduce a novel bandit version of the sequential Blackwell game, that we call \emph{bandit Blackwell}.
+To circumvent this obstacle, we introduce a novel and customized bandit version of the Blackwell sequential game that we call \emph{bandit Blackwell}.
 In this version, the player/algorithm does not obtain any feedback on his payoff unless he agrees to pay a certain cost.
 When the player agrees to pay such a cost, an extra ``exploration'' will be done, and he obtains an unbiased estimator of his payoff.
-Surprisingly, we show that in the bandit Blackwell sequential games, approachability is feasible.
-We further give a tight lower bound on the rate of convergence for bandit Blackwell sequential games.
+Surprisingly, we show that in the bandit Blackwell sequential games, getting a vanishing regret with respect to a combination of approachability and exploration cost minimization is feasible (Theorem \ref{thm:bandit-blackwell-thm}).
+We further give a tight lower bound on the rate of convergence for bandit Blackwell sequential games (Theorem \ref{thm:bandit-blackwell-lower-bound}).

 Leveraging our notions of bandit Blackwell sequential games and approachability, we present an offline-to-online transformation in which $N$ bandit Blackwell algorithms communicate with each other to build up a solution.
 To mimic the extra exploration step of bandit Blackwell games, we show how this communication can be interrupted in a controlled way when one of the bandit algorithms requests acquiring feedback.
 We also show how the required unbiased estimator of the vector payoff can be constructed.
-These pieces together give us the final bandit offline-to-online transformation.
-We show that this transformation leads to an online algorithm with $O(NT^{2/3})$ $\gamma$-regret.
+These pieces give us an online algorithm with $O(NT^{2/3})$ $\gamma$-regret.